michael2012z/BitBible/markdown/KJV/files/Num.md

 6. And Moses said unto the children of Gad and to the children of Reuben, Shall your brethren go to war, and shall ye sit here?

-7. And wherefore discourage ye the heart of the children of Israel from going over into the land which the Lord hath given them?discourage: Heb. break
+7. And wherefore discourage ye the heart of the children of Israel from going over into the land which the Lord hath given them?

 8. Thus did your fathers, when I sent them from Kadesh–barnea to see the land.